JCarp-08/CF-4-Python/README.md

 Contains all of the visualizations created using Jupyter Notebook.
 ### 05. Sent to Client
 Conatains a final report with findings and insights.
+## Overview:
+This project scenario required the use of Python to analyze consumer trends for Instacart, a popular grocery delivery service.